rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/index.rst

 Rackspace, based on explicit or remote values in the SAML exchange from your third-party provider.

-Following are some common use cases for an |amp|:
+An |amp| has the following common use cases:

 - Assigning roles to a user based on a SAML attribute (such as *groups* provided by Active Directory Federation Services)
 - Identifying Rackspace-required values like *email address* when it is not stored in the standard SAML attribute location
-- Setting the expiration time that will require users to re-authenticate
+- Setting the expiration time after which users are required to re-authenticate

-To customize your |amp|, review the sections below for required and product-specific guidance. |ampref|
+To customize your |amp|, review the following sections for required and product-specific guidance. |ampref|

 .. toctree::